-- · insufficient revenue to offset liabilities assumed; - inadequate return of capital; - · regulatory or compliance issues, including securing and maintaining regulatory approvals; - unidentified issues not discovered in due diligence; - those associated with integrating the operations or (as applicable) separately maintaining the operations; - · financial reporting; - managing geographically dispersed operations resulting from an acquisition; - the diversion of management's attention from current operations; - potential unknown risks associated with an acquisition; - unanticipated expenses related to acquired businesses or technologies and their integration into our existing business or technology; - · the potential loss of key employees, customers or partners of an acquired business; or - the tax effects of any such acquisitions.
+- · insufficient revenue to offset liabilities assumed; - · inadequate return of capital; - · regulatory or compliance issues, including securing and maintaining regulatory approvals; - · unidentified issues not discovered in due diligence; - · those associated with integrating the operations or (as applicable) separately maintaining the operations; - financial reporting; - · managing geographically dispersed operations resulting from an acquisition; - the diversion of management's attention from current operations; - potential unknown risks associated with an acquisition; - unanticipated expenses related to acquired businesses or technologies and their integration into our existing business or technology; - · the potential loss of key employees, customers or partners of an acquired business; or - · the tax effects of any such acquisitions.

 We might not successfully integrate any future acquisitions and might not achieve anticipated revenue and cost benefits relating to any such transactions.
 Realizing the benefits of acquisitions depends in part on the integration of operations and personnel.
 If we do not complete an announced acquisition transaction or integrate an acquired business successfully and in a timely manner, we might not realize the benefits of the acquisition to the extent anticipated, and in certain circumstances an acquisition could harm our financial position.
 In addition, strategic transactions may be expensive, time consuming and may strain our resources.
 Such transactions might not be accretive to our earnings and may negatively impact our results of operations as a result of, among other things, the incurrence or assumption of indebtedness, or the impairment or write-off of goodwill and intangible assets.
-Furthermore, strategic transactions will be completed successfully or that it will ultimately result in the realization of our anticipated benefits or that it will not have a material adverse impact on our business, financial condition and results of operations.
+Furthermore, strategic transactions that we may pursue could result in dilutive issuances of equity securities.
+As a result of the risks inherent in such transactions, we cannot guarantee that any future transaction will be completed successfully or that it will ultimately result in the realization of our anticipated benefits or that it will not have a material adverse impact on our business, financial condition and results of operations.
 If we were to complete such an acquisition, investment or other strategic transaction, we may require debt financing that could result in significant indebtedness and debt service obligations.